asterics/AsTeRICS-Ergo/README.md

+## AsTeRICS Models for occupational therapy
 This is an AsTeRICS based edition for occupational therapy.
 It will contain parametrizable models for environmental control, game accessibility and other use cases with easy configurator user interfaces.

+The model files are located in [custom/bin/ARE/models](custom/bin/ARE/models).
+The document root of the embedded webserver is located at [custom/bin/ARE/data/webservice](custom/bin/ARE/data/webservice)

 ### Install and build instructions of prerequisites